Regional Insights: Creating fairer chances across the regions

 Regional Insights draws calls for more powers for devolved authorities to help tackle the UK’s social mobility problem.

-The Social Mobility Commission’s report, Regional Insights: Creating fairer chances across the regions, calls for more powers to be granted to beloved administrations to help tackle the UK’s social mobility problem.
+The Social Mobility Commission’s report, Regional Insights: Creating fairer chances across the regions, calls for more powers to be granted to devolved administrations to help tackle the UK’s social mobility problem.

 The report draws on best practice examples gathered through conversations with local residents, employers, educators, Combined Authority officials and others across different parts of the United Kingdom throughout 2025.